jaredmusil/neville-trucking/content/services.md

 ***

 > <b>For any rental, you must contact us for pick-up.
-The listed price includes 2 tons.
-Each additional ton is $75.</b>
+The price will include 2 tons.</b>
 >
 > There is a $100 over fill charge if your waste is above the fill line.
 >